-86.There has been judicial discussion as to whether Courts have jurisdiction over matters which are subject of pending Petitions before Parliament.
-In Petition 381 & 430 of 2014 (Consolidated) Council of Governors & 3 others v Senate & 53 others eKLR the Court dismissed the argument that Courts did not have such jurisdiction.
-The Learned Judges referred to an earlier decision in The Council of Governors and Others vs. The Senate Petition No. 413 of 2014 and made the following emphatic remarks: -
+86.There has been judicial discussion as to whether courts have jurisdiction over matters which are subject of pending petitions before Parliament.
+In Petition 381 & 430 of 2014 (Consolidated) Council of Governors & 3 others v Senate & 53 others eKLR the court dismissed the argument that courts did not have such jurisdiction.
+The learned judges referred to an earlier decision in The Council of Governors & others v Senate Petition No 413 of 2014 and made the following emphatic remarks: -

 90.I will now proceed on to consider the third issue.

 iv.
 Whether section 22(1)(b)(i) of the Elections Act offends articles 24, 27, 38(2), 55 and 56 of the Constitution:

 102.At the heart of the consolidated petitions is the impugned provision.
 The entire section 22 provides as follows: -

 103.It was vehemently submitted that the effect of the impugned provision is to limit several rights and fundamental freedoms in ways which are not in tandem with the limitations in article 24 of the Constitution.

 104.A careful consideration of the impugned provision against the various constitutional provisions as argued by the petitioners, reveal that the impugned provision is a limitation to the political rights under article 38(3) of the Constitution.
 As a result, such a limitation must, in the first instance, pass the constitutional muster in article 24 of the Constitution.